codedstructure/editfile/readme.rst

 least ``testing``.
 This is a useful way of checking which sub-files exist for each editfile command.

-If options (-a, -l, -f) are given, then tab completion still occurs after the option, for example ``notes -l <tab>`` will still auto-complete the notes sub-files.
+If options (-a, -l, -f) are given, these should be provided after the category (if it exists).

 Direct use of 'editfile'
 ------------------------